ckdrew670/bungee/README.md

 # Bungee

 A Composer package for flexible string manipulation.
+Find Bungee on Packagist: https://packagist.org/packages/charlottedrew/bungee

 This is a project built for personal use to learn about creating composer packages and as a reminder of OOP and TDD.